ORelio/Sound-Manager/UserManual/Readme-En.txt

    If in doubt, you can refer to the sound durations inside the default Windows XP or Vista/7 sound scheme.
    Remember to remove silences before and after each sound effect if present in the sound files.
+   A free program for editing your audio files: Audacity https://www.audacityteam.org/

 2. Volume level